-The current programme governance, particularly the architecture at the national level, is generally considered as effective and efficient with a clear governance framework, satisfactory coordination, smooth access to information an open communication.
+The current programme governance, particularly the architecture at the national level, is generally considered as effective and efficient.
+It has a clear governance framework, satisfactory coordination, smooth access to information, and open communication.
 Programmes are perceived as continuously improving with a clear learning curve by all the institutions involved, at local, national, programme and European level.

-Therefore, investing in continuous training and skill development for governance team members enhances their effectiveness, flexibility, and adaptability, together with keeping in place a regular and sound evaluation system.
+Therefore, investing in continuous training and skill development for governance team members enhances their effectiveness, flexibility, and adaptability, with a regular and sound evaluation system in place.
 Also, the investment at the national level should be adequate in respect to the increasing responsibilities with the aim of reinforcing the effectiveness and impact of the programme, for instance increasing outreach and communication and synergies at the national level or technical assistance to the national authorities.